andy5211d/Standig-899D/README.md

 simmular but not identical.

 The Standig unit uses a 6 pin soldering iron connector.
 I have also used a Yihua 907H soldering iron sucessfully (as it comes with a 6pin plug and also has a movement sensor).
-But the interal connections of the iron must be modified by swapping over two wires as per the 899D schematic for it to work.
+But the internal connections of the iron must be modified by swapping over two wires as per the 899D schematic, for it to work.
 The temp control will need re-calibration if using the Yihua iron.

 The Standig uses front panel switches (SMD Rework Station and Soldering Station) to switch